UTSASRG/Scaler/README.md

 ## Exchanges with other people

 We should do something (based on the communication with Yang Wang):
-- First, we will need to compare it with perf!
+- We will need to compare it with perf!
-- Second, we may try to use Coz for this case, to see how much performance improvement that we could achieve.
+- We may try to use Coz for this case, to see how much performance improvement that we could achieve.
+- We will sell this a framework.
+Basically, it proposed a principle way for different types of profiling: that is, we could monitor the interaction between components to identify a series of performance issues, such as performance bottleneck, tail latency, performance variance, and freezing issue.
+We could evaluate different applications.
+- To test against the perf, maybe we could utilize the results of perf to approximate the results of Scaler.
+Generally, it takes a long time for it to approximate the results of perf.
+But that is not applicable for some applications that will run short.

 ## Difference with sampling based tools (e.g., perf)